Deploying to RHEL/CentOS servers¶

 This repository includes code for generating a self-extracting zip archive of the code and all of its Python dependencies.
 We use these archives to deploy the site to a Linux server.

-Generating a deployment artifact¶
+Generating an artifact¶

 .